sidekiq-cron/sidekiq-cron/README.md

 end
 ```

-Use ActiveRecord models as arguments
+Use ActiveRecord models as arguments:

 ```rb
 class Person < ApplicationRecord